duudafs/duudafs/README.md

 <p text-align="center">
-!
-I recently started as an intership at the IngaFlex Labels, working in the I.T area! </h6>
+<h6>I've recently started as an intership at the IngaFlex Labels, working in the I.T area!</h6>
 </p>